codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/shared-configuration.md

 ---
-title: "Shared configuration for CI pipelines"
+title: "Shared configuration for pipelines"
 description: "How to keep your pipelines DRY"
 group: pipelines
+sub_group: configuration
 toc: true
 ---